 - Do not feed or leave food for animals.
 Human food can harm wildlife and cause some animals to become aggressive.

 - Stay on the track.
 Do not cut corners or create new tracks.

 - Take your rubbish away with you for appropriate disposal.
 Rubbish bins are not provided in the park.

 See the guidelines on caring for parks for more information about protecting our environment and heritage in parks.

-The Department of National Parks, Recreation, Sport and Racing (NPRSR) manages these parks and forests under the Nature Conservation Act 1992 and Forestry Act 1959.
+The Department of National Parks, Recreation, Sport and Racing (NPRSR) manages the park under the Nature Conservation Act 1992.